project-sunbird/project-sunbird.github.io/pages/features-documentation/resource_creation.md

 ---
 ## Overview

 Sunbird houses a wide variety of content.
 Users can directly create content on Sunbird or upload content created offline.
-For more details on uploading content, created offine, refer <a href="features-documentation/upload" target="_blank">Uploading Content</a>
+For more details on uploading content, created offline, refer <a href="features-documentation/upload" target="_blank">Uploading Content</a>

 Resources  are the simplest/smallest unit of content that can be created by any user on Sunbird using the inbuilt content editor.The various categories of resources that can be created on Sunbird include: